hugomf/sqs-word-scrambler/README.md

 ## **Prerequisites:**

-- In order to persist the message, we need to provision two queues in AWS, **AWSCLIv2** Needs to be installed before using this feature, because we need to have your AWS credentials configured in order to acess **AWS SQS**:
+- In order to persist the message, we need to provision the queues in AWS, **AWSCLIv2** Needs to be installed and the AWS credentials are need to setup and configure our queues in **AWS SQS**:

 ```shell
 	$ aws configure